Concerns over delays to register lasting powers of attorneys

 The best option is to register LPAs in advance, well before they might be needed.
 An LPA may seem like something that will never be needed and, hopefully, this is the case for many.
 However, once it is needed, it can be too late to address.

-If you would like to discuss any of the issues discussed, please contact our wills trust & estates team.
+If you would like to discuss any of the issues discussed, please contact our power of attorney lawyers.